mikaells/MSA-primers/README.md

 # MSA-primers

-A program to suggest primers from a messy multiple sequence alignments (MSA).
+A program to suggest primers (with IUPAC bases) from a messy multiple sequence alignments (MSA).
+They should absolutely be looked at in CLC or similar.
+It is also not smart enough to calculate any sort of melting point or primer dimers.

 Needs an alignment, primer lenghts, amplicon size limits and a GC% difference cutoff, and will then suggest 3 candidate pairs optimized for fewest wobbly bases and lowest GC difference.